 Restored in both 2001 and 2015 the South Churchyard was opened by Nelson Mandela, with Archbishop Desmond Tutu, who was a curate in the Southwark diocese

-Constructed around the ruins of the medieval Lady Chapel, the East Churchyard herb garden echoes herbs originally grown in the Apothecaries' Garden of St Thomas' Hospital.
+Constructed around the ruins of the medieval Lady Chapel, the East Churchyard herb garden echoes herbs originally grown in the Apothecaries' Garden of St Thomas' Hospital which was established by the Canons of the original Priory.

 There is also a memorial to Mahomet Weyonomon, the 18th-century leader of the American Mohegan tribe.